Stochastic ODEs and stochastic linear PDEs with critical drift: regularity, duality and uniqueness: Abstract

 We now take $\chi = (1+|x|)^{2s+d+1}$ in the previous lemma and then deduce from H\"older's inequality, as in Corollary~\ref{Corollary a priori estimate}, the bound

-with a constant $C$ which does not depend on the particular approximation, but only on its norms, and therefore this bound holds uniformly in $\epsilon \in (0,1)$.
+with a constant $C$ which does not depend on the particular approximation, but only on its norms, and therefore this bound holds uniformly in $\eps \in (0,1)$.
 From this stage we can follow the strategy of the proof of Theorem~\ref{Theo existence regular sol}.
 Indeed, the previous inequality yields that the family $(u_\eps)_\eps$ is bounded in $L^\infty([0,T];L^m(\Omega;W^{2,m}(B_R)))$ for every $R>0$.
-Hence, there exists a subsequence weakly-* convergent to a limit process $u$ in this space.
-This yields the asserted Sobolev-type regularity involving derivatives up to second order, and that $u$ is indeed a solution of equation~\eqref{SPDE 1} with coefficients $b,c$ was already established in the proof of Theorem~\ref{Theo existence regular sol}. \end{proof}
+Hence, there exists a subsequence weakly-$*$ convergent to a limit process~$u$ in this space.
+This yields the asserted Sobolev-type regularity involving derivatives up to second order, while the fact that~$u$ is indeed a solution to~\eqref{SPDE 1} with coefficients $b,c$ was already established in the proof of Theorem~\ref{Theo existence regular sol}. \end{proof}

-\begin{remark} In a similar way one can show higher order Sobolev regularity of type $W^{\ell,m}_{loc}$, provided that $b$ and $c$ are more regular, in the sense that $b$ and $c$ can be decomposed into $b^{(1)}+b^{(2)}$ and $c^{(1)}+c^{(2)}$ such that each derivative of these decompositions up to order $\ell-1$ satisfies Condition~\ref{LPSreg}.
+\begin{remark} In a similar way one can show higher order Sobolev regularity of type $W^{\ell,m}_{\loc}$, provided that~$b$ and~$c$ are more regular, in the sense that they can be decomposed into $b^{(1)}+b^{(2)}$ and $c^{(1)}+c^{(2)}$ such that each derivative of these decompositions up to order $\ell-1$ satisfies Condition~\ref{LPSreg}.
 However, it remains an interesting open question to prove a similar result for fractional Sobolev spaces. \end{remark}